gvwilson/sensibleadventures/litany.md

 but its weight was comforting.*

 *Not for the first time,
-he wished his brother was just a little less smart.
+he wished his brother was a little less smart.
-Just a little.
 Just less-smart enough to not be able to piece together the strangely-cold shards of a map made when the sun was still yellow and–*